-Thank you for bringing your children here to be baptized in this parish.
-Your openness to the grace of the Holy Spirit and your desire to have your children blessed by God and become part of the church is a beautiful witness to everyone.
+Thank you for bringing your children to be baptized in Holy Name Church.
+Your openness to the grace of the Holy Spirit, and your desire to have your children blessed by God and become part of the church, is a beautiful witness to everyone.
 We are here to welcome you and to invite you to be more a part of this family, the church.

 Baptism of infants is celebrated on the first Sunday of the month at 1:30 pm.
 Spanish baptisms are celebrated on the second Sunday of the month at 1:30 pm.
-Please come to the Rectory to begin making arrangements and to schedule an appointment with a Priest or Deacon.
-You will need to provide a copy of the child’s birth certificate when making arrangements.
+Please contact the Rectory to begin making arrangements and to schedule an appointment with a Priest or Deacon.
+You will need to provide a copy of the child’s birth certificate.

 For school age children, teens or adults, Christian Initiation follows the OCIA process, also called the Catechumenate, for those thinking about joining the Roman Catholic Church by celebrating Baptism, Confirmation and/or first Eucharist: inquiries may be made by calling the Religious Education Office.

 Penance – Reconciliation

 Confessions are heard in the Church on Saturdays from 5 p.m. – 5:20 p.m., and at other times by appointment.